Macedonia, Liberty County, Texas

 Macedonia is an unincorporated area in northern Liberty County, Texas, United States.
 Formerly a distinct community, it is located 5 mi northeast of the junction of Texas State Highway 321 and Farm to Market Road 1008 and 16 mi northwest of Liberty.

 In 1914, a syndicate in Chicago, Illinois purchased 12000 acre of land near the Beaumont, Sour Lake and Western Railway to form a community of Greek people that was intended to supply truck crops to supply the Galveston and Houston markets.
 The syndicate named the community "Macedonia," after a Baptist church in the area that had been established in 1845.
 Some Greek emigres worked at the local sawmills; the community did not organize in a manner that the founders had intended.
 A post office opened in 1915 and closed in 1922.
 Population estimates in subsequent decades ranged from 15 to 25.
 In the 1950s, the population was mostly African-American.
 In 1984, several scattered buildings and a church remained at the site.
+Its name is derived from the ancient Greek Kingdom of Macedonia.